 Putting HVAC units on the roof may sound like a good idea, but it causes a build-up of vibration that transfers from the roof into the walls and foundations of the company.

 The HVAC noise often causes a shuddering that creates shaking in lighting fixtures and decorations.
-In the worst case, it can cause pictures and plaques to fall from the wall, which is why HVAC noise control is so important.
+In the worst case, it can cause pictures and plaques to fall from the wall, which is why HVAC noise control with sound barriers is so important.

 Low-frequency sounds are the cause of the vibrations that can create problems inside the building.
 HVAC noise reduction is easy to accomplish with sound absorbing barriers.